pksrc/cloudtekki/content/posts/euc/packer-windows.md

 - Windows
 - Packer
 - UEM
+featured: true
 ---

-In this post, I'll be covering how you can automate the process of automating the build of Windows 10 images on your Lab.
+In this post, I'll be covering how you can automate the process of building a Windows 10 images on your Lab.
 As a part of my daily job working with Workspace ONE Unified Endpoint Management, I work with a lot of Modern Management use cases and this requires testing various use cases on various versions of Windows 10.
 To always start with a clean image, I use Packer to build and enroll the device for me into my lab UEM tenant thus speeding up the process and reducing the probability for errors.

 Let's dive into how you can get started with Packer to automate the entire Windows 10 build process along with enrolling into Workspace ONE UEM without a single click...